Search criteria

 Breeding

 In August and September white herons arrive at the Waitangiroto colony to nest in kāmahi, māhoe and kōwhai trees, and in the crowns of tree ferns.
-The birds undergo a transformation, developing long, white, loose breeding plumes on their back and wings.
+The birds undergo a transformation: their bills turn black and they develop long, white, loose breeding plumes on their backs and wings.
 Females lay three to five pale blue-green eggs in September or October, and both sexes share incubation.
 When the chicks hatch, they are fed by both parents until they fledge at around 42 days.
 They disperse from the colony three weeks later and may live up to 22 years.

 Since observation began in 1944, the number of recorded nests reached a high of 65, with 60 fledglings, in 1981.
 Since 1982 the number of nests has remained at around 40–50.